 Dinner tonight is on your own.

 We transfer to the airport for our flight to Reykjavik after an early breakfast this morning.
 Today we'll discover more of Iceland's marvels as we circumnavigate the Golden Circle, a ring of natural highlights: Thingvellir National Park, Geysir hot spring area and Gullfoss waterfall.
-First, we'll stop at Thingvellir National Park, the location of a major rift between two tectonic plates—the Eurasian and North American—which creates a dramatic fissure in the land.
+First we’ll visit Thingvellir National Park, which sits in a major rift between two tectonic plates—the Eurasian and North American.
+This rift creates a valley in the land, ringed by rocky cliffs and fault lines.
 The snowcapped mountains surrounding this plain, dotted with canyons, caves, streams and springs, form a striking natural amphitheater.
 It's not surprising that the world's oldest Parliament was formed here.
 Lunch is on our own after the visit at Thingvellir.